Efficient Weingarten Map and Curvature Estimation on Manifolds: Introduction

-Recently several methods have been proposed to directly estimate the curvature of point clouds.
+Recently several methods have been proposed to estimate the second fundamental form.
+In \cite{buet2018discretization}, the authors proposed the notions of generalized second fundamental form and mean curvature based on the theory of varifolds.
+The generalized mean curvature descends to the classical mean curvature if the varifold is the standard measure on a submanifold.
+Under specific conditions, they proved that the optimal convergence rate is $O(n^{-1/2})$ where $n$ is the sample size, regardless of the dimension of the varifold.
+In \cite{aamari2019nonasymptotic}, the authors used polynomial fitting to estimate the tangent space, the second fundamental form and the support of manifold simultaneously.
+Under some assumptions for the regularity of the manifold and sampling, they proved the convergence rate for the second fundamental form is $O(n^{-(k-2)/m})$ where $k$ is regularity parameter and $m$ is the dimension of manifold.
+In computer vision, several approaches are based on triangular meshes rather than point clouds.
+For example, S. Rusinkiewicz approximates the second fundamental form per triangle for meshes \cite{rusinkiewicz2004estimating}.
+J. Berkmann and T. Caelli proposed two covariance matrices to approximate the second fundamental form \cite{berkmann1994computation}.
+For curvature estimation, there are methods proposed without the need of estimation of second fundamental form.
 In \cite{merigot2011voronoi}, the authors introduced the definition of Voronoi covariance measure (VCM) to estimate the curvature for noisy point clouds.
 Though a stability theorem is proved, there is no assertion on convergence rate.
-Another class of methods is to estimate the shape operator (or Weingarten map).
-These methods are mainly motivated by curvature estimation techniques in triangle meshes.
 In the classic paper \cite{taubin1995estimating}, G. Taubin defined a matrix by an integration formula.
 As illustrated in \cite{lange2005anisotropic}, this is nothing but the Weingarten map.
 This formula is adopted by \cite{lange2005anisotropic} to estimate the principal curvature on point sets.
 The authors then proposed a method for anisotropic fairing of a point sampled surface using mean curvature flow.
-A similar class of methods is to estimate the second fundamental form.
-For example, S. Rusinkiewicz approximated the second fundamental form per triangle for meshes \cite{rusinkiewicz2004estimating}.
-J. Berkmann and T. Caelli proposed two covariance matrices to approximate the second fundamental form \cite{berkmann1994computation}.
-One should be cautious to distinguish the second fundamental form and Weingarten map under general cases.
-Only when an orthornormal basis is chosen will the two matrices coincide.